 Variants of many of the policies outlined in this document have already been introduced in legislation in the U.S. House of Representatives or Senate, but have yet to become law.
-The Appendix includes an overview of legislation introduced from 2018 through spring 2020 that relates to OCAP's priorities, along with a gap analysis that assesses the missing pieces.

-OCAP presents a unified and comprehensive vision for U.S. ocean-climate policy that ensures that ocean resources are put to use to dramatically reduce atmospheric CO_2 levels, and that coastal communities across the country are able to effectively and equitably adapt to coastal climate impacts (including rising sea levels, greater frequency and intensity of storms and flooding, harmful algal blooms, and ocean acidification).
+OCAP presents a unified and comprehensive vision for U.S. ocean-climate policy that ensures that ocean resources are put to use to dramatically reduce atmospheric $CO_2$ levels, and that coastal communities across the country are able to effectively and equitably adapt to coastal climate impacts (including rising sea levels, greater frequency and intensity of storms and flooding, harmful algal blooms, and ocean acidification).

-One of OCAP's central tenets-repeated throughout this document-is that investments and economic support must be made available to meet these needs, with special attention paid to and in collaboration with the most vulnerable communities of color, low-income groups, and tribal/Indigenous entities8 in our coastal regions.
+One of OCAP's central tenets-repeated throughout this document-is that investments and economic support must be made available to meet these needs, with special attention paid to and in collaboration with the most vulnerable communities of color, low-income groups, and tribal/Indigenous entities in our coastal regions.